qlik-oss/core-website/docs/docs/tutorials/orchestration.md

   qix-engine:
     image: qlikea/engine:<version>
     ...
-    command: -S LicenseServiceURL=license-service:9200
+    command: -S <setting1>=<value> -S <setting2>=<value> ...
 ...
 ```

+To start QIX Engine in Qlik Core, you also need to accept the [EULA](../../beta.md) by
+supplying `-S AcceptEULA=yes`.

 ## Container orchestration

-We provide examples on how to deploy the Qlik Core core services
+We provide examples on how to deploy the Qlik Core services
 using the following container orchestration platforms:

 - [Docker Swarm](#deploying-to-docker-swarm)
 - [Kubernetes](#deploying-to-kubernetes)
 - [Nomad](#deploying-to-nomad) (Experimental)

-**Note:** In the examples that follow, all shell commands should be run in a Bash shell.
+In the examples that follow, all shell commands should be run in a Bash shell.
 If you are using Windows, we recommend using Git Bash.

+!!!
+Note
+    You need to accept the EULA before these examples can be run, see
+    the `README.md` file in each orchestration example for instructions
+    how to do this.

 ## Deploying to Docker Swarm